kennyjhcheng/Amuse/README.md

 - ✅ Jokes
 - ✅ Cute animal pictures
 - ✅ Recommending jokes based on likes and dislikes
-- ☐ Recommending dog (breeds) on likes and dislikes
 - ✅ System tray icon with discord like mute system.
 - ✅ Sending notifications for jokes based on preferences

 #### High level features
 - ✅ Ability to add a joke
-- ☐ Ability to comment on a joke which everyone can see.
+- [ ] Ability to comment on a joke which everyone can see.

 ## Running the project
 #### Prequisites